GHICIUC/odin-recipies/README.md

 # odin-recipies
 ## This is my first html project.
 ---
-It is a repicie website.
+It is a reciepes website made in html, following The Odin Project guidance.